rpede/MobileProgramming24/_advanced_state/password_manager.md

 ==](https://api.dart.dev/stable/3.3.1/dart-core/Object/operator_equals.html).
 When overriding it, one should also override the `hashCode` method.
 It can be super annoying to do manually.
-So we will use the [equatable](https://pub.dev/packages/equatable) package to help us.
+So, we will use the [equatable](https://pub.dev/packages/equatable) package to help us.

 Equatable also supports `toString`.
-However we don't want passwords in logs, so we override it manually.
+However, we don't want passwords in logs, so we override it manually.

 Change `Credential` class, so it extends `Equatable`.
 Now, you just need to implement the `prop` method to return all instance